DLR-RM/stable-baselines3/docs/guide/save_format.rst

 Zip-archive
 -----------

-A zip-archived JSON dump, PyTorch state dictionnaries and PyTorch variables.
+A zip-archived JSON dump, PyTorch state dictionaries and PyTorch variables.
 The data dictionary (class parameters) is stored as a JSON file, model parameters and optimizers are serialized with ``torch.save()`` function and these files are stored under a single .zip archive.